weisrc/project-wrover/README.md

   - Sonar2: Read right ultrasonic sensor (2 bytes will be sent subsequently)
   - Clear: Clear the LCD character buffer

 Single-Shot states will be executed within the same subroutine call and will immediately return to the None state.
-Read states will be executed over multiple subroutine (one addtional) calls to gather the data (one byte) to set the motors or write to the LCD.
+Read states will be executed over multiple subroutine (one addtional) calls to gather the data (one byte) to set a motor speed or write to the LCD.

----
+#### C.6.
+Configuration

+To setup the development environment, please use Atmel Studio on Windows or AVRA and AVRDude on Linux.
+Please use the Makefile in the `avr` folder to compile and run the code on Linux.

-## Acknowledgements
+## 11. References

 ### Web Application

 - [Next.js](https://nextjs.org) for static site generation
 - [Shadcn UI](https://ui.shadcn.com) for the UI components

 ### ESP32

 - [ESP Software Serial](https://github.com/plerup/espsoftwareserial) for more serial ports
 - [ArduinoJson](https://arduinojson.org) for marshalling and unmarshalling JSON

 ### AVR

 - [AVRA](https://github.com/Ro5bert/avra) for assembly
 - [AVRDude](https://www.nongnu.org/avrdude/) for flashing the hex file